joshliu11/16833_Final_Project/README.md

 ```

 If you do not wish to overwrite the images, change output path to a different folder.
 SRN-Deblur has more options for running/training the model, such as color images.
+Run the model with no gpu using --gpu=0
 # 5. Running the devkit

 ## KITTI development Kit